MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsrtowcs-s.md

 The **mbsrtowcs_s** function differs from [mbstowcs_s, _mbstowcs_s_l](mbstowcs-s-mbstowcs-s-l.md) by its restartability.
 The conversion state is stored in *mbstate* for subsequent calls to the same or other restartable functions.
 Results are undefined when mixing the use of restartable and nonrestartable functions.
 For example, an application should use **mbsrlen** instead of **mbslen**, if a subsequent call to **mbsrtowcs_s** is used instead of **mbstowcs_s**.

 In C++, using this function is simplified by template overloads; the overloads can infer buffer length automatically (eliminating the requirement to specify a size argument) and they can automatically replace older, non-secure functions by using their newer, secure counterparts.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).